pkese/FsChat/README.md

         Make sure each country appears exactly once in the graph: if a country won the competition multiple times, then the country's node should have multiple incoming and outgoing edges.
     """
-    Temperature 0.0  // set LLM temperature to 0.0 to avoid hallucinations Seed 42          // set a fixed random seed to make responses reproducible MaxTokens 5000   // limit number of output tokens ]
+    Temperature 0.0  // set LLM temperature to 0.0 to avoid hallucination Seed 42          // set a fixed random seed to make responses reproducible MaxTokens 5000   // limit number of output tokens ]